Betty112510210/Introduction_to_AI_Group_5/README.md

 ## Analysis

-To evaluate how language and tone contribute to vervbal hostility, we conducted a multi-phase analysis combining LLM-based labeling, manual annotation, and performance comparison between different prompt strategies.
-Our core method was sentiment classification, which proved more reliable and consistent than direct hate speech or cyberbullying detection prompts.
+To evaluate how language and tone contribute to verbal hostility, we conducted a multi-phase analysis combining LLM-based labeling, manual annotation, and performance comparison between different prompt strategies.
 We labeled 6,000 YouTube comments using GPT-4o and selected 3000 of them, 1000 per class (positive, neutral, negative) for thorugh training and evaluation.
-Among all tested approaches, direct sentiment classification achieved the highest alignment with human labelling (89%), compared to 76% for cyberbullying prompts with context and 65% for hate speech prompts with context.
+Among all tested approaches, **direct sentiment classification** achieved the highest alignment with human labelling (89%), compared to 76% for cyberbullying prompts with context and 65% for hate speech prompts with context.

 ### 🔍 Sadness Detection: A Critical Distinction
 During the labeling process, we discovered that not all negative comments were harmful.
 Some were expressions of personal sadness or frustration, rather than aggression.
 To avoid misclassifying these as abusive, we implemented an additional step to distinguish sad emotional content within the negative category.